SpunkyBot/PRISM/README.md

 ## License
 PRISM is released under the MIT license, see the [LICENSE](https://github.com/SpunkyBot/PRISM/blob/master/LICENSE) file for details.

+This product includes GeoLite data created by MaxMind, available from http://www.maxmind.com.

 ## Security Reports
 Please send any sensitive issue to security@spunkybot.de.
 Thanks!